transloadit/uppy/examples/digitalocean-spaces/readme.md

 # Uploading to DigitalOcean Spaces

 This example uses Uppy to upload files to a DigitolOcean Space.
 DigitalOcean Spaces has an identical API to S3, so we can use the [AwsS3](https://uppy.io/docs/aws-s3) plugin.
-We use a custom signing endpoint (server.js) that uses the official AWS SDK to generate a presigned URL for our DO space.
+We use uppy-server with a [custom `endpoint` configuration](./server.js#L32-L33) that points to DigitalOcean.

 To try this example, first run: